 a.
 Each proposal will be received with the understanding that the acceptance, in writing, by contract or Purchase Order by the Judicial Purchasing Agent of the offer to do work or to furnish any or all the materials, equipment, supplies, or services described therein shall constitute a contract between the bidder and the Judiciary.
-This shall bind the bidder on his part to furnish and deliver at the prices and in accordance with the conditions of said accepted proposal and detailed specifications, and the Judiciary on its part to order from such contractor (except in case of emergency) and to pay for at the agreed prices all materials, equipment, supplies, or services specified and delivered.
-A contract shall be deemed executory only to the extent of funds available for payment of the amounts shown on Purchase Orders issued by the Judiciary to the contractors.
+This shall bind the bidder on his part to furnish and deliver at the prices and in accordance with the conditions of said accepted proposal and detailed specifications, and the Judiciary on its part to order from such contractor b.

-b.
 No alterations or variations of the terms of the contract shall be valid or binding upon the Judiciary unless submitted in writing and accepted by the Judicial Purchasing Agent.
-All orders and changes thereof must emanate from the Judicial Purchasing Office; no oral agreement or arrangement made by a contractor with an agency or employee will be considered to be binding on the Judicial Purchasing Agent and may be disregarded.
+All orders and changes thereof must emanate from the Judicial Purchasing Office; no oral agreement or arrangement made by a contractor with an agency or employee will be considered to be binding on the Judicial Purchasing Agent, and may be disregarded.